-Dr. Robert A. Kapp 柯白博士is president of Robert A. Kapp & Associates, 柯氏策略咨询公司Inc., Port Townsend, Washington, USA, and former President (前会长) of The US-China Business Council. 美中贸易全国委员会。 His firm provides consulting services to companies and nonprofit organizations seeking to develop successful activities with China or to engage with policy makers in the field of U.S.-China relations.
+Dr. Robert A. Kapp 柯白博士 is former President (前会长) of The US-China Business Council 美中贸易全国委员会 and Robert A. Kapp & Associates, a private consulting firm.
+His firm provided consulting services to companies and nonprofit organizations seeking to develop successful activities with China or to engage with policy makers in the field of U.S.-China relations.

 Dr. Kapp is Special Advisor, Planning and Publication 特派顾问 (筹划与出版), for the US-China Education Trust 美中教育基金, (Washington, D.C.) a nonprofit, non-governmental organization conducting extensive bilateral cooperative programs in education and Sino-American communication.